DINING WITH DA VINCI

 For its time, to be a vegetarian was somewhat uncommon as well as controversial.
 It was said that Da Vinci was such a lover of animals that he often strolled through the bird markets, purchased the caged creatures, and promptly set them free.
 Da Vinci’s vegetarianism may have been the result of his contact with travelers like Greek humanists and painters from the East who came to Renaissance Florence and Milan.

 There are records of what he consumed in the courts of popes and patrons.
 He ate greens, fruits, mushrooms, pasta and cereals, and all manner of vegetables.
 In particular, a hot chickpea minestrawas a favorite.
-This recipe is found in one of the first cookbooks of the Renaissance entitled Platina de honest volupatate (1475) written by the Venetian Bartolomeo di Sacci (Batali in Fedele, The Artist’sPalate).
+This recipe is found in one of the first cookbooks of the Renaissance entitled Platina de honest volupatate (1475) written by Bartolomeo di Sacci (Batali in Fedele, The Artist’sPalate).
 Among Da Vinci’s library books was a 1487 copy.
 The authentic chickpea recipe follows:

 La Minestra (Luis in Cecere Rubeo) from Platina